AcumenNations/Best_Seller_Story_Teller/master_story.md

 will we."
 They returned to Atlantis to a hero's welcome.
 The Choir Hall resonated with applause as Seraphel embraced Lysandra.
 "The Alliance has proven its strength.
 Yet the Discordant leader's words haunt me.
-Their philosophy has always been seductive—order through control.
+Their philosophy has always been seductive order through control.
 We must show the world a better path."
 "We will," she said.
 "Through song, through collaboration, through the Accord."
 In the days that followed, the Alliance formalized their structure.
 Maria and Eren led a cultural branch, using performances to subtly attune